jdspugh/jp-sync/README.md

 # Use Cases

+You can perform all use cases simultaneously by including all the settings you need in one config file.

 ## 1. Sync Local to Remotes

 Watch and sync directories from a local machine to remote servers.